KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 This document defines the bitstream format and decoding process for the _Draco 3D Data Compression_ scheme.
 The document is structured as follows.
 The first part describes the individual data blocks of a Draco compressed file.
-The second part shows the algorithmic details by giving pseudocode listing.
+The second part shows the algorithmic details by giving a pseudocode listing.

 # Draco File Format